Airi-Lin/HiFiPLN_Colab/README.md

 # HiFiPLN_Colab
-Notebook made around Google Collaboratory for training and fine-tuning the HiFiPLN vocoder
+Notebook made around Google Collaboratory for fine-tuning the HiFiPLN vocoder

-# Yet to be realeased
+#Please let me know on Issues any problems with the notebook!